HTTP-RPC/Kilo/README.md

 }
 ```

-Values are converted to their JSON equivalents as described [earlier](#return-values), with the exception of Java bean types.
-Bean instances must first be wrapped in an instance of `BeanAdapter`, which is discussed in more detail [later](#beanadapter).
+Values are converted to their JSON equivalents as described [earlier](#return-values).
+Note that Java bean values must first be wrapped in an instance of `BeanAdapter`, which is discussed in more detail [later](#beanadapter). `BeanAdapter` implements the `Map` interface, which allows `JSONEncoder` to serialize the values as JSON objects. `ResultSetAdapter` provides a similar capability for JDBC result sets, and is also discussed [later](#querybuilder-and-resultsetadapter).

 `JSONDecoder` deserializes a JSON document into an object hierarchy.
 JSON values are mapped to their Java equivalents as follows: